 Kids in foster care are not the government's kids, they are God's kids and therefore the Church's responsibility.
 In response, many families choose to submit to the laborious and often painstaking process of becoming licensed foster homes so that abused, neglected and marginalized kids can have a safe, nurturing and Jesus-centered place to find refuge and be loved.
 The work these families do is full of unbelievable difficulties and unspeakable joys.
 On a daily basis they carry both the weight of brokenness and the hope of redemption on their shoulders and in their hearts.
 They live, breath, cry and walk out the Gospel in the vulnerable lives of these young kids while exposing their marriages, their children and their community of friends to a warfare unlike any other.
 It is a calling - a hard, beautiful, worthwhile calling.

 But not everyone is called to be a foster parent.
 As a matter of fact, most people in the Church won't ever bring a child into their home for any extended period of time.
-But this does not mean they, and the Church as a whole, don't have an essential and necessary role to play in the lives of these foster families and the children they are giving their lives over to.
+But this does not mean they, and the Church as a whole, don't have an essential and necessary role to play in the lives of these foster families and the children they are giving themselves over to.

 1) Organize a Meal Calendar